zbray/notes/Notes/CSS/notes.md

 There are 4 offset properties, `top`,`bottom`, `left` and `right` that will tell the browser how far to offset an item relative to where it would be in the normal flow of the html document in the direction away from the named property.

+## CSS Properties

+### CSS Text Properties

+`font-weight`: controls the boldness or lightness of a given piece of text (400 is normal and 700 is bold) (not all font-weight numbers exist for all fonts)

+`text-decoration`: controls the appearance of lines on text (under, over, through; colored, dotted, etc)

+`text-align`: sets the horizontal alignment inside a block element or table-cell box

+`text-align: justify;`

+`line-height`: controls the height of a text box.

+`letter-spacing`: sets horizontal spacing between characters

+`font-family`: used as a list of fonts in order of preference for users to fall back on if they are not available.
+(first font: specific
+second font: less specific/2nd option family)

+line-height
+This changes the height of each line in a block of text.
+This changes the amount of vertical space each line of text gets.

+#### text-transform

+The `text-transform` property in CSS is used to change the appearance of text.
+It's a convenient way to make sure text on a webpage appears consistently, without having to change the text content of the actual HTML elements.

+The below values and their effect on the text "Transform me"

+`lowercase` => "transform me"
+`uppercase` => "TRANSFORM ME"
+`capitalize` => "Transform Me"
+`initial` => uses the default value
+`inherit` => uses the value from the parent element `none` => Default: uses the original text

+### Shapes and Shading

+The `box-shadow` property creates a rectangular shadow behind an element's entire box

+`drop-shadow` filter function creates a shadow that conforms to the shape (alpha channel) of the image itself